KillianDavitt/DontLetGoogleKnowImLonely/README.md

 - 23/08/16 -  Retrieval of adapted ads now working, cookie issues solved.
 - 23/08/16 - Investigated browser actions (the button on the top chrome bar) have ability to display any html there.
 HAve had success with Chart.js
 - 24/08/16 -  Brainstorming how to display the data to the user, with some sort of graph
+- 31/08/16 - Crude history graph is in place however, I have some difficulty ensuring that the graph stays up to date when the user closes the browser action and re-opens it.